- General Info

 - How to Compete at the BBQ Challenge

 Please join us in 2017 for the 24th Annual BBQ Challenge.

 Thursday, June 15, 2017 (kickoff concert only- no BBQ)

 Friday, June 16, 2017 BBQ Day #1

 Saturday, June 17, 2017 BBQ Day #2

-2016 featured 70+ BBQers, 7 bands, pig races, kids’ activities, the 2nd Annual Fire Fighter Cook Off, food sampling and demos, the Breckenridge Distillery Whiskey Tour, the Bacon Burner 6k and the best BBQ you will have in Colorado this year.
+2017 will feature 70+ BBQers, 7 bands, pig races, kids’ activities, the 3rd Annual Fire Fighter Cook Off, food sampling and demos, the Breckenridge Distillery Whiskey Tour, the Bacon Burner 6k and the best BBQ you will have in Colorado this year.